mubashirtanveerayon/Schneizel-Chess-Engine/readme.md

 ```

 ## About the engine
 This is not a uci chess engine.
-The ai is pretty weak compared to stockfish or other chess engines out there as it uses a static evaluation function.
+The ai is very weak compared to stockfish or other chess engines out there as it uses a static evaluation function.
 I might implement neural network and other better approaches to make the A.I stronger in future.

 ## License